 InMotion's shared hosting includes many beginner-friendly features, for example – free website migration, a bundled website builder, regular backups – but that's just the start.
 More experienced users will be happy to see support for MySQL and PostreSQL databases, PHP 7, Ruby, Perl and Python, SSH access and more.

 There are interesting touches wherever you look.
 You don't just get the option to have WordPress, PrestaShop or Joomla preinstalled, for instance – InMotion throws in WP-CLI to enable managing multiple WordPress installations from the command line.
-It's a far more capable product than you might expect, considering prices start at $3.99 (£3.10) a month for the two-year plan.
+It's a far more capable product than you might expect, considering prices start at $4.99 a month for the three-year plan.

 It's a similar story as you upgrade.
-Optional self-managed VPS hosting – from $17.99 (£14) a month for the initial term – gives you a choice of OS and a firewall, but after that, you're able to install, optimize and configure the server however you like.
+Optional self-managed cloud VPS hosting – from $5 a month for the initial term – gives you a choice of OS and a firewall, but after that, you're able to install, optimize and configure the server however you like.
 Even InMotion's managed VPS hosting still gives you root access for considerable low-level control.

 For the operating system, you get to choose from CentOS, Ubuntu or Debian.
-If you encounter some setup issues, the Launch Assist feature gives you a minimum of two hours with an InMotion tech support person to help you solve any problems.
+If you encounter any setup issues, the Launch Assist feature gives you a minimum of two hours with an InMotion tech support staff member to help you solve any problems, which could prove invaluable in getting you off the ground.

-SiteGround is a great example.
-If the company's standard hosting products aren't enough, it can build enterprise-level solutions from scratch, and SiteGround's website lists some of the technologies it supports: custom private clouds, smart use of Linux containers, replication between databases, and in-depth expertise in WordPress, Drupal, Nginx, Apache, PHP, MySQL, MongoDB, ElasticSearch, Redis, Solr, Memcached and more.
-This is clearly a provider that knows what it's doing.
+That includes custom private clouds, smart use of Linux containers, replication between databases, and in-depth expertise in WordPress, Drupal, Nginx, Apache, PHP, MySQL, MongoDB, ElasticSearch, Redis, Solr, Memcached and more.
+In short, this is clearly a provider that knows what it's doing.

-Home users won't get the same level of support, of course, but even SiteGround's shared hosting plan delivers more than you might expect: free Let's Encrypt SSLs, cPanel and SSH access, Cloudflare integration, unlimited emails and databases, HTTP/2-enabled servers, free daily backups, and 24/7 technical support by phone, chat and a ticket system.
-Not bad at $3.95 (£2.95 for UK) a month plus tax for the initial term, $11.95 (£8.95 for UK) afterwards.
+Home users won't get the same level of support, of course, but even SiteGround's shared hosting plan delivers more than you might expect: a free Let's Encrypt SSL certificate, cPanel and SSH access, Cloudflare integration, unlimited emails and databases, HTTP/2-enabled servers, free daily backups, and 24/7 technical support by phone, chat and a ticket system.
+Not bad at $6.99 (£5.99 in the UK) a month plus tax for the initial term, $14.99 (£11.99 in the UK) afterwards.

 Ramping up to a VPS-like Cloud Hosting plan gets you a very well-specified CentOS system.
 MySQL 5, PostgreSQL, 5 PHP versions, HHVM, Apache, Nginx, Exim mail server, a private DNS server setup and Iptables firewall are all preinstalled and managed by SiteGround.
-Prices start at $80 (£48 for UK) a month plus tax.
+Prices start at $100 (£60 in the UK) a month plus tax.

 Opt for a dedicated server and you'll get high-end extras like Git integration and performance-boosting Nginx-based cache options for WordPress, Memcached and HHVM.

-You probably won't want all these features – maybe you only need a few – but they do provide a strong indicator of the company's technical expertise.
-If you're looking for a provider that can support your site and help it grow, SiteGround could be a wise choice.
+Now, the truth is that you probably won't want all these features – maybe you only need a small number of them – but they do provide a strong indicator of the company's technical expertise, as we already mentioned.

 Hostwinds' unmanaged VPS packages allow you to take complete charge of your workspace.
-You can choose from a range of operating systems, including CentOS, Ubuntu, openSUSE, Debian and Fedora.
-You can tweak and set up the operating system however you like, configure your own backup scheme, and more.
+You can choose from a range of distros, including CentOS, Ubuntu, openSUSE, Debian and Fedora.
+You can tweak and set up the operating system however you like, as well as configure your own backup scheme, and more.

-Unmanaged packages bring responsibilities, too.
-If there's a missing update or some mystery software issue, you'll be the one who has to fix it.
-But that shouldn't be too intimidating for Linux users, and many elements of Hostwinds' packages remain simple and easy-to-use (site management via cPanel, automated WordPress and other installs via Softaculous, one-click Nextcloud install, and so on).
+That said, remember that unmanaged packages bring responsibilities, too.
+If there's a missing update or some mystery software issue, you'll be the person tasked with fixing the problem.
+But that shouldn't be too intimidating for Linux users, and many elements of Hostwinds' packages remain simple and easy-to-use (you get site management via cPanel, automated WordPress and other installs via Softaculous, one-click Nextcloud install, and so on).

-Liquid Web has been providing quality VPS and dedicated hosting packages for years, and one reason for this success could be its flexibility.
-Whatever you're after, the company offers in-depth low-level control over your server specifications.
+Liquid Web has been providing quality VPS and dedicated hosting packages for years, and one reason for this success could be the level of flexibility on offer.
+Whatever you're after, the company gives you in-depth low-level control over your server specifications.

 You're not stuck with a single version of CentOS, for instance.
 Liquid Web offers CentOS 6 (optionally with CloudLinux) and 7, as well as Debian 8, 9 and 10, Ubuntu 16.04 and 18.04, and Fedora 30.
 The CentOS 7 images can include cPanel or Plesk, and plans are available in a mix of self-managed, core-managed and fully-managed variations.